 Receive a Certificate of Eligibility

-Once an applicant has met the service requirements to become eligible for a VA loan, the next step is to obtain a Certificate of Eligibility (COE).
-This is a required document that VA approved lenders will use to verify that you’re eligible for the VA’s program.
+Once an applicant has met the service requirements to become eligible for a VA loan, obtaining a Certificate of Eligibility (COE) is next.
+This is a required document that VA-approved lenders will use to verify that you’re eligible for the VA’s program.

-You can obtain your COE through the Department of Veterans Affairs website, or you can request it by mail using VA Form 26-1880.
+You can obtain your COE through the Department of Veterans Affairs website or request it by mail using VA Form 26-1880.
 The document will then become available to print or download through the VA’s website.
 Your lender can also help you to receive your COE as you go through the VA loan process.

 Find a Lender Who Works with VA Loans

-VA loans are backed by the Department of Veterans Affairs to guarantee payment if a borrower is unable to pay or is at risk of foreclosure.
-You’ll need to find a lender who offers VA loans to be approved for and receive the loan.
+The Department of Veterans Affairs backs VA loans to guarantee payment if a borrower is unable to pay or is at risk of foreclosure.
+To be approved for and receive a VA loan, you’ll need to find a lender who offers VA loans.
 Each lender has specific requirements, outside of the VA eligibility requirements, that you will have to meet to qualify with them.

 Meet Lender Borrowing Requirements

-Even if several lenders approve you, there could be differences in the interest rates and fees that you pay.
+Even if several lenders approve you, the interest rates and fees you pay could differ.
 These factors all need to be considered when choosing the right lender for you.
-Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.
+Here's a calculator to help you determine your VA loan payments based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.

-Qualifying for a VA loan is easier when working with a lender who has the knowledge and experience to help you navigate the process.
-NASB has specialized VA loan experts, available to talk to you today at 855-465-0753.
-Or click here to get started.
+Qualifying for a VA loan is easier when you work with a lender with the knowledge and experience to help you navigate the process.
+NASB has specialized VA loan experts available to talk to you today at 888-661-1982.
+Click here to get started.